hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 *4.* Next, you'll need to link the user account to an E-mail.
 You can do this:
 * Through the initial authentication using *scriptData*.
-* Later on through an event by saving it on the player using *setScriptData*.
+* Later on through an Event by saving it on the player using *setScriptData*.

 If the email passed in is linked to an account, then:
 * A unique token will be generated linked to the account.